Goose Spit Park

 Beach Fires

-Visitors may also bring their own barbeques, hibachis, and portable propane fire rings to CVRD parks.
+Visitors may bring their own barbeques, hibachis, and portable propane fire rings to CVRD parks.

 Accessibility